Your guide to

 The teams that benefit

-Similar to content marketers, creative brand teams and copywriters use AI writing tools to write with a consistent voice across multiple mediums — including product and services descriptions, brand messaging and positioning, and advertising copy.
-AI writing assistants allow brand teams to customize their terminology, style guide, voice, and tone standards.
+Similar to content marketers, creative teams and copywriters use AI writing tools to write with a consistent voice across multiple mediums — including product and services descriptions, brand messaging and positioning, and advertising copy.
+AI writing software allows brand teams to input their terminology, style guide, voice, and tone standards to be applied to content.

 Support, training, and documentation

 HR teams and recruiters use AI writing software to scale the process of posting job descriptions, recruiting materials, company promotions, and internal company communications.
-Specialized AI tools help ensure messaging is inclusive, thoughtful, and written in a welcoming tone.
+Specialized AI software helps ensure messaging is inclusive, comprehensive, and written in a welcoming tone.

 Product designers and content strategists who collaborate to build websites, apps, and other digital products use AI writing assistants to help scale the process of producing consistent content across pages and digital properties.